 A while ago I reviewed The Stygian Garden of Abelia Prem, and described it as proper weird fucking fantasy.
 But it was, despite its trappings and appearance of weird, still rather of mundane.
 A journeyman’s weird fantasy adventure if you will.
-In preparation for the Cursed Chateau by OSR pope and loveable Kickstarter draftdodger J.Malesewski, I wanted to revisit the two largest sources of inspiration for said adventure and fortunately for me the legendary Castle Amber by DnD Basic creator Tom Moldvay is one of them.
+In preparation for the Cursed Chateau by OSR pope and loveable Kickstarter draftdodger J.Malesewski, I wanted to revisit the two largest sources of inspiration for said adventure and fortunately for me the legendary Castle Amber by DnD Basic Creator Tom Moldvay is one of them.
 If you want proper fucking weird fantasy themed adventure at the master level, this is it.
 Fun, imaginative, beautifully eerie imagery.
-A triumph of both asthetics, background/story and gameplay.
-They really do not make them like they once did.
-Plane-travelling, an insane family of wizards (and I mean the old school, evil sorceror kind), a cursed bizarre mansion, Clark Ashton Smith and frequent callbacks to folklore and mythology?
+A triumph of both aesthetics, background/story and gameplay.
+They really do not make them like they used too.
+Plane-travelling, an insane family of wizards (and I mean the old school, evil sorcerer kind), a cursed bizarre mansion, Clark Ashton Smith, Roger Zelazny’s Amber and frequent callbacks to folklore and mythology?
 Sign me the fuck up!

 In true weird tale/S&S Fashion, the Ambreville family lead decadent, nigh immortal lives and, being highly individualistic and at the very least midly eccentric if not outright insane, are aching for anything that will alleviate their boredom.
 Enter the poor, dumb PCs.

-The mansion proper is vast and sprawling, the rooms large and opulent, the Corridors immense and carpeted and the ceilings 30 foot high.
-What better way then to give the impression that the PCs are among Giants?
+The mansion proper is vast and sprawling, the rooms large and opulent, the corridors immense and carpeted and the ceilings 30 foot high.
+What better way then to give the impression that the PCs are among Giants and out of their league?
 Three wings and an Indoor Forest make up the mansion grounds.
-Most of the wings are fairly interconnected, allowing for nonlinear exploration.
-In addition, the mansion feels like a mansion, not like a dungeon that has been made to look like a mansion, adding to the mood.
+Most of the wings are interconnected, allowing for nonlinear exploration.
+In addition, the mansion feels like a mansion, not like a dungeon that has been made to look like a mansion, adding to the mood and atmosphere of the piece.

-What of the contents of the rooms.
+What of the contents of the rooms?
 For the most part, really great.
-The most likely way the adventure begins is an encounter with John-Louis D’ambreville, rakish and flamboyant, offering sums of gold to anyone who will enter into a (possibly lethal) boxing match with his magically created servants (the Magen are simulacra created by the D’Ambreville’s) whilst phantom glowy eyes watch from above empty chairs.
+The most likely way the adventure begins is an encounter with John-Louis D’ambreville, rakish and flamboyant, offering sums of gold to anyone who will enter into a (possibly lethal) boxing match with his magically created servants (the Magen) whilst phantom glowy eyes watch from above empty chairs.
 The PCs are free to ignore the challenge or may even attempt to attack John-Louis if they get greedy.
 Perfect beginning.
 Many rooms are like that.
 Weird.
 Creative.
+Deadly.

 What else?
-The treasure is surpisingly shitty for such an atmospheric adventure.
-Gems worth something something GP, a shitload of gold pieces (as though the designer had actually read the XP requirements), the odd statue or vial of powdered platinum and magic items from the dungeon master guide.
+The treasure is surprisingly shitty for such an atmospheric adventure.
+Gems worth something something GP, a shitload of gold pieces (as though the designer had actually read the XP requirements in Basic), the odd statue or vial of powdered platinum and magic items from the dungeon master guide.
 An intelligent sword and a bag of unending nourishment are little bumps of rebellious teen spirit in this concrete slab of conformity.
 Given the stellar quality of everything else, I forgive (though by no means overlook) the concession to a familiar format.

 Part II: Averoigne is interesting and kind of hard to judge.
 The PCs travel through the Silver Gate to Averoigne, specifically, the Averoigne of Clark Ashton Smith’s Averoigne cycle, populated by character’s from Clark Ashton Smith’s Averoigne Cycle.
 A quarter page of Gazetteer to get everyone up to speed on major settlements and the quest is on.
 In order to reach the Tomb of Stephen D’Ambreville and to break his Curse and to return to their world of origin the PCs must gather 4 sorcerous artifacts; The Enchanted Sword of Sylaire, The Viper Circled Mirror, The Ring of Eibon and a potion of Time Travel.